Investing

 Once your account has been set up and funded you will be able to buy and sell shares and fractional shares.

-If you’re buying US shares, Sharesies will charge a 0.4% exchange fee when you change Australian dollars into US dollars, and US dollars into Australian dollars.
+If you’re buying US shares, Sharesies will charge an exchange fee when you change Australian dollars into US dollars, and US dollars into Australian dollars.
 You do this currency conversion in Sharesies before you buy or sell shares, or during the buy or sell process.

 Sharesies and eToro compared